Sengolda/pytwot/.github/CONTRIBUTING.rst

 Issue Reports
 =============

-If you experience bugs or general issues with ``pytweet``, please have a look on the `issue tracker`.
+If you experience bugs or general issues with ``pytwot``, please have a look on the `issue tracker`.
 If you don't see anything useful there, please feel free to open an issue report.